LogtalkDotOrg/logtalk3/manuals/sources/faq/portability.rst

 --------------------------------------------------------------

-Yes, as long you don't use built-in predicates or special features that your chosen backend Prolog compiler only supports in some operating-systems.
-You may need to change the end-of-lines characters of your source files to match the ones on the target operating system and the expectations of your Prolog compiler.
-Some Prolog compilers silently fail to compile source files with the wrong end-of-lines characters.
+Yes, as long you don't use built-in predicates or special features that your chosen backend Prolog compiler only supports on some operating-systems.
+You may need to change the end-of-line characters of your source files to match the ones on the target operating system and the expectations of your Prolog compiler.
+Some Prolog compilers silently fail to compile source files with the wrong end-of-line characters.